§ Terminology Governance Guide

 § Introduction

-The Terminology Governance Guide is an up-to-date guide of assimilated expertise within Trust-over-IP with regard to Concepts and Terminology.
-It’s objective is to offer a comprehesive description of various data stores, tools and processes to manage terminology in a consistent and reproducable manner.
-The process intents to keep track of who did what in which role.
+The Terminology Governance Guide is a 2024 guide of assimilated expertise within Trust-over-IP about Concepts and Terminology.
+Its objective is to offer a comprehensive description of various data stores, tools, and processes to manage terminology consistently and reproducibly—the process intends to keep track of who did what in which role.

-There is a brief history to the Guide in the annex.
+This guide has a brief history in the annex.

 § Scope